olaven/simple-indexedDB/README.md

 # simple-indexedDB
 Api for doing simple and intuitive operations towards indexedDB.

-__The code for this version is on the 1.0-branch.
-I am intending to rewrite the whole project.__
+__The code for the live version is on the 1.0-branch.
+I am going to rewrite the whole project on this branch.__

 ## Installation
 ``` yarn add simple-indexeddb ```